Skip To Main Content

 Johnny: Yes.

-Mary: Ok, what’s the link to the page?
+Mary: Okay, what’s the link to the page?

-Here’s a better approach, as demonstrated by Johnny:
+Here’s a more effective approach, demonstrated by Johnny:

 1. Change the sale month from April to May.